 The blending of data streams from different sources is especially conducive to tracking, which can tie everything back up into a single, cohesive brand story.

-Additionally, the data can be modeled in Advanced Market Prediction Systems (AMPs) which truly bring the research to life as it shows what specific measurements (e.g., marketing allocations, promotion mix, distribution, etc.) clients can take to optimize their bottom line.
+Additionally, the data can be modeled in Advanced Market Prediction Systems (AMPS) which truly bring research to life.
+AMPS show what specific measurements (e.g., marketing allocations, promotion mix, distribution, etc.) clients can take to optimize their bottom line and improve brand performance.

-In this age of digital media domination, market research report formats are going to continue to evolve.
-Rather than clinging on to an antiquated format for old time’s sake, we encourage you to push the envelope on how your research findings are delivered.
+In this age of digital media domination, market research report formats will continue to evolve.
+Rather than clinging on to an antiquated format for old time’s sake, we encourage you to push the envelope on how your research findings and customer insights are delivered.